 Global financial markets have experienced significant disruptions and volatility in the past, including from August 2007 through the early part of 2009, when the global financial system experienced unprecedented credit and liquidity conditions and disruptions leading to a reduction in liquidity, greater volatility, general widening of spreads and, in some cases, lack of price transparency in money and capital markets interest rates.
 Since January 2015, the European Central Bank (the "ECB") has maintained a policy of extremely low interest rates in response to low inflation and low inflation expectations.
 Inflation has increased due to higher food and fuel prices, but core inflation remains below the ECB target.
-The general theme in 2016 was tighter spreads, interrupted briefly by heightened volatility surrounding the major political events of the year: the U.K. referendum on June 23, 2016 in which a majority voted to leave the EU ("Brexit"), the U.S. presidential election and the Italian referendum on constitutional reform.
-A similar sequence was evident in each instance: spreads widened prior to the results, followed by a tightening, even though the outcomes on each occasion were the opposite of what had been expected and/or considered positive by the markets prior to the results.
 The ECB's asset purchase program continued to support low yields and tight spreads in the eurozone through 2017 and 2018.
-The ECB is no longer increasing its asset holdings, but continues to reinvest the principal payments from its assets, and has stated that it will continue to do so for an extended period.
-The U.S. tax reform, fiscal spending and a strong outlook for the U.S. economy have led the Federal Reserve to hike the policy rates, but long-term bond yields have declined in 2019.
-In 2018 and 2019, there have been periods of heightened market volatility driven, among other things, by concerns over trade disputes between the United States and China and the related protectionist initiatives that have been introduced, and concerns over the U.S. and global economic outlook.
-The market conditions have also been, and are likely to continue to be, affected by concerns over increased geopolitical tensions, including those related to the crisis in Eastern Ukraine and the Middle East, tensions on the Korean peninsula and the effects of the recent increase in global oil prices.
-The global economy also remains sensitive to developments in China, where increasing debt levels give cause for concern.
+Between January 2019 and October 2019, the ECB no longer increased its asset holdings, but continued to reinvest the principal payments from its assets.
+In September 2019, the ECB decided to restart net purchases of assets as from November 1, 2019 while continuing to reinvest the principal payments from its assets stating that it will continue to do so for an extended period.
+On March 18, 2020, the ECB introduced a Pandemic Emergency Purchase Program as a response to the COVID-19 crisis in order to contain the credit risk.
+The U.K.'s withdrawal from the EU on January 31, 2020 ("Brexit") and the ongoing negotiations relating to the future relationship of the EU and the U.K. continue to induce uncertainty in the European market.
+The U.S. tax reform, fiscal spending and a strong outlook for the U.S. economy led the Federal Reserve to hike the policy rates in 2017 and 2018.
+In 2019, the Federal Reserve lowered the policy rates and long-term bond yields also declined.
+In 2018 and 2019, there were periods of heightened market volatility driven, among other things, by concerns over trade disputes between the United States and China and the related protectionist initiatives that have been introduced, and concerns over the U.S. and global economic outlook.
+In March 2020, the Federal Reserve cut policy rates to zero, first by 50 and then by 100 basis points.
+At the same time, the Federal Reserve has relaunched the quantitative easing program to buy U.S. treasuries and mortgage backed securities, among other measures.
+The market conditions have also been, and are likely to continue to be, affected by concerns over increased geopolitical tensions, including those related to the Middle East and eastern Ukraine, tensions on the Korean peninsula and the effects of the recent outbreak of COVID-19.
+The global economy has been and is expected to continue to be adversely affected to a significant extent by COVID-19 and related counter-measures as discussed under "-COVID-19 outbreak could have a material adverse effect on the Group's business, results of operations and financial position" below.